No-Fault Divorce Attorney in Arizona Near You – Covenant Marriage Divorce AZ

 When an engagement is between two adults, the couple can start planning their honeymoon.
 If either is a minor child, however, then ARS § 25-102 has additional requirements before a valid marriage can take place.
 First, absolutely no child under the age of 16 can marry in Arizona.
 Second, a minor under the age of 18, but not younger than 16, must either have an emancipation order or obtain prior consent from a parent or guardian.
 In either situation, a prospective spouse cannot be more than three years older than the minor child.

 A divorce decree marks the end of a marriage and the beginning of an independent lifestyle.
 The future is never certain.
 But a fair and workable resolution of all issues in your divorce should lay the groundwork for a successful transition to your new life.
-Stewart Law Group will stand by you all the way – counseling you, negotiating with the other party’s attorney, representing you in court, and protecting your rights.
+Arizona Law Group will stand by you all the way – counseling you, negotiating with the other party’s attorney, representing you in court, and protecting your rights.

 Check out what our clients have to say about us: